ESMCI/visualCaseGen/docs/grid.rst

     can consult the budget tables available in the log files.
     These tables provide detailed information on water budgets and confirm the conservation of water within the model.

-.. note:: Detailed instructions on customizing an existing CLM grid will be added here shortly.

 Once atmosphere, ocean, and land grids have been chosen or created, custom grid setup is complete. visualCaseGen will guide you to the final stage, `Launch`, where you can create a CESM case based on